 Installation, inspection, maintenance and removal of Filter Socks shall be in accordance with the TRCA’s Erosion and Sediment Control Guide for Urban Construction and as specified in the Contract Drawings.

-In accordance with York Region Standard Drawing [Consultant to enter Standard Drawing No.], unless otherwise stated in the Contract Drawings.
+In accordance with the Contract Drawings.

 Sediment Control Fence

-Sediment Control Fence consists of geotextile material supported by posts and trenched in to the ground.
+Sediment Control Fence consists of non-woven geotextile material with wire fence backing trenched into the ground and supported by steel t-bar posts.

 Geotextile shall be free of holes, tears, and punctures.

-In accordance with York Region Standard Drawing [Consultant to enter Standard Drawing No.], unless otherwise stated in the Contract Drawings.
+In accordance with OPSD 219.130 unless otherwise stated in the Contract Drawings.

 Storm Drain Inlet Protection